Phase 2: Evidence for Building Retrofits that Improve Organizational Productivity

 Phase 2 will refine the framework from Phase 1 using partner-supplied data to increase the accuracy.
 Below is the Phase 2 Prospectus:

 Access to full, completed research is only available to participating funding organizations.
+The image above shows the logos of the current participating sponsors, all CABA members.

 • Name and logo will be placed on the front page of the research report, slide deck, media releases, and marketing material.